 Our last tip for maximising store performance is to show your customers that you are aware of what is happening in society.
 In an industry that evolves rapidly, it’s crucial that retailers are at the forefront of consumer affairs.

 At Colateral, we’re helping retailers to deliver localised, targeted in-store marketing campaigns that support buyers on their journey through your store.
 We help you align your marketing and merchandising by getting campaign planning and execution right.
-Our in-store marketing platform allows campaign managers, creatives, printers and stores to collaborate through a single platform so you can work together to get the right messaging to the right stores at the right time.
+Our in-store marketing platform allows campaign managers, creatives, suppliers and stores to collaborate through a single platform so you can work together to get the right messaging to the right stores at the right time.

 Learn more about how Colateral can help you maximise store performance.